TheLogicMaster/Cranked/README.md

 - Auto-generated 64-bit safe equivalent Playdate API and data structures by parsing the official headers
 - Lua objects represented by tables with userdata field and metatables
 - Reference counting for all native resources (Higher memory usage when using many resources such as with fonts)
+- Inheritance of audio classes is actually done use C++ virtual inheritance, which means that all parent class types addresses need to be mapped to account for class layouts

 ## GDB Debugging
 Requires gdb-multiarch and is run from the project directory with `gdb-multiarch -x gdb_setup`.